 HTML injection can be used by attackers to steal sensitive information or perform unauthorized actions on a target website.
 It is important for web developers to implement proper input validation and output encoding techniques to mitigate this vulnerability.
 Regular security assessments, such as penetration testing, can help identify and address HTML injection vulnerabilities to ensure the security of web applications.

-- What is the primary purpose of using OWASP ZAP in web application penetration testing?
+- What is the purpose of iframe injection in web application attacks?